-There are two main types of betting in poker: value betting and bluffing.
-While bluffing is important, knowing how to value bet in poker is an essential part of improving your winrate whether you play ABC poker or another style.
-In this article I want to discuss what a value bet is, why it’s so important, and some useful ways to improve your value betting strategy.
+There are three main types of betting in poker: value betting, bluffing, and betting for protection.
+While bluffing is important and protection is a bi-product of understanding equity – knowing how to value bet in poker is an essential part of improving your winrate whether you play ABC poker or another style.
+In this guide, I want to discuss what a value bet is, why it’s so important, and some useful ways to improve your value betting strategy.

 So a value bet gets action from enough worse hands to generate value for your hand.
 It should go without saying then that it’s much easier to value bet against a fish.
-Fish don’t fold often and thus it’s easy to value bet hands like top pair, over-pairs, etc. You simply want to get either called or raised by worse hands…and of course avoid your opponent folding with a ton of hands that you beat.
+Fish don’t fold often and thus it’s easy to value bet your strong hands like top pairs, over-pairs, etc. You simply want to get either called or raised by worse hands…and of course, avoid your opponent folding with a ton of hands that you crush.

 This is easily explained with an example.
 Take this hand:

 UTG folds, Hero raises to $3, 3 folds, BB calls $2

 BB checks, Hero bets $4.50, BB calls $4.50